 A full-time research assistant usually receives a scholarship to cover tuition costs, in addition to a stipend; a part-time research assistant usually receives a partial tuition scholarship.
 Research assistants who indicate both an interest in and a capacity for teaching may be assigned some departmental teaching duties, but their principal activities should be confined to research.

-Financial support for graduate students in the form of fellowships — covering a cash award to the fellow, tuition, and an additional allowance to MIT — is subject to the rules and regulations of the Committee on Graduate School Policy.
-Faculty members who are soliciting fellowships should consult with the appropriate department head and the Dean for Graduate Education before making commitments.
+Financial support for graduate students in the form of fellowships — covering a cash award to the fellow, tuition, and an additional allowance to MIT — is subject to the rules and regulations of the Committee on Graduate Programs.
+Faculty members who are soliciting fellowships should consult with the appropriate department head and the Vice Chancellor before making commitments.